 About the role

-Legal Advisors (LEGADs) in the New Zealand Army work in what could be best described as a ‘Specialised General Practice.
+Legal Advisors (LEGADs) in the New Zealand Defence Force work in what could be best described as a ‘Specialised General Practice.
 As a Military Legal Advisor, your career can vary greatly depending on what appointment you hold, but the principal areas in which you may practice are:

 Job on base